 Consult with your child’s pre-K teacher or pediatrician

-One of the best allies in making this decision is your child's pre-K teacher or a pediatrician, says Kyle Snow, a specialist in early child education and and senior research associate at RMC Research.
-The teacher should have the best idea of whether the child can meet social and academic expectations.
+One of the best allies in making this decision is your child’s pre-K teacher or a pediatrician, says Kyle Snow, a specialist in early child education and senior research associate at RMC Research.
+The teacher should have the best idea of whether a child can meet social and academic expectations.